atrosekta/rust-electrical-wiki/content/tools.md

 Notes:

-- This tool is only used to connect electrical components
+- This tool's primary function is to establish connections between electrical components.
+- To trace an existing wire, left-click the connection point.
+This action will prompt a wire animation for the selected connection only.
 - It can be stored in a Tool Cupboard
 - Wire colour can be changed by holding Reload `R`.
 	Colour options are :